mzahorec/mzahorec.github.io/_pages/about.md

 I am interested in AI evaluation more generally.
 Beyond being theoretically and technically very *interesting*, it is *normatively* significant for relatively obvious reasons: whether and in what contexts we should use or rely on systems depends, in large part, on how well they perform in relevant contexts.
 I have done [relevant industry work](/cv/) and [academic research](/research/#llm-explainability-conceptual-foundations-and-an-empirical-study-of-natural-language-explanations).

-I am a proponent and practicioner of digital humanities.
+I am a proponent and practitioner of digital humanities.
 See some of my [projects](/projects/).

 Thank you for visiting my site.
 If you'd like to make a similar one, check out [the template for this website](https://github.com/mmistakes/mm-github-pages-starter?tab=readme-ov-file)—it's free!